Wye College: Chantry

 reported to Archbishop Warham for appointing himself, rather than other fellows, to the College's remunerated positions, and taking the entire benefit of its endowment to the neglect of divine service and the cure of souls.
 He failed to annually proclaim Kempe's statutes and maintained a relationship with a woman, in breach of them.
 Goodhewe also found time to be Rector of Staplehurst without papal dispensation to hold two incompatible benefices.
-He was however not removed from office for his misconduct.
+But he was not removed from office for his misconduct.

 By 1534 the college had annual gross income of £125 15s 4d, or over £94,000 at 2022 values.

 Other partially surviving chantry colleges near Wye include the larger Maidstone, and smaller Cobham Colleges.
 Traces remain at Ashford.

 After abolition

 The college was surrendered in 1545 under the Abolition of Chantries Act of that year, its assets appropriated for the Court of Augmentations.
 An inventory was valued at £7 1s 1d plus a silver salt at £3; silver spoons at 27s 6d, and two old masters at 6s 8d.

 Apart from its principal buildings the college owned nearby Perry Court, and Surrenden manors, together with the rectory and advowson of Broomhill on Romney Marsh.
 It was entitled to annual payments of 33s 4d from Westwell rectory, 10s from Hothfield rectory and 8s from Eastwell rectory.
 The college owned other land in Wye, Withersdane, Naccolt, Hinxhill, Godmersham, Crundale, Great Chart, Bethersden, Postling, Westbury and Broomhill.

 These properties were alienated first to Catherine Parr's Secretary, Walter Buckler for £200, who promptly sold them in 1546 to his brother in law, and property speculator, Maurice Denys.
 Following Denys' disgrace the college was acquired by William Damsell in 1553, thence passing on death in 1582 to his four daughters.